expo/expo/docs/pages/versions/v32.0.0/workflow/testing-with-jest.md

 "scripts": {
   ...
-  // active development of tests, watch files for changes and re-runs all tests "test": "jest --watchAll --coverage=false",
+  // active development of tests, watch files for changes and re-runs all tests "test": "jest --watch --coverage=false --changedSince=origin/master",

-  // debug, console.logs and only re-runs the file that was changed "testDebug": "jest -o --watch --coverage=false --verbose=false",
+  // debug, console.logs and only re-runs the file that was changed "testDebug": "jest -o --watch --coverage=false",

   // displays code coverage in cli and updates the code coverage html "testFinal": "jest",